 Mental Healthcare System

-In order to keep down abnormal checkup findings, we are continuing to promote efforts toward the prevention and improvement of lifestyle diseases, centering on nurses and public health nurses at each site.
-We have established and are running a health improvement program for those who have been identified as in need of health guidance from the results of regular health checks.
-This has been leading to improvements to the lifestyles of our workers.
-In FY2012, we set up salad bars for hands-on nutritional guidance and our employees learned about the importance of ingesting vegetables, the amount of vegetables necessary every day and the best way to eat vegetables.
-In the future, we will continue to promote activities that focus on preventing and improving lifestyle diseases so that it is possible for our employees to work in good health.
+In order to keep down abnormal checkup findings, we continue to provide (1) exercise guidance, (2) health guidance and (3) nutritional guidance, promoted mainly by nurses and public health nurses at each site.
+For recovery from lifestyle-related diseases, we have established and are running a health improvement program for those who have been identified as in need of health guidance from the results of regular health checks.
+In FY2014, we gave exercise lessons.
+We gave a lecture on the importance of periodical exercise and locomotive syndrome to motivate the participants to start exercising.
+We will continue to promote activities that focus on preventing and improving lifestyle-related diseases so that it is possible for our employees to work in good health.